Deybacsi/C64SimpleWiFi/docs/README.md

 On the flip side, the ESP's 3.3V TX signal is no problem for the C64; it cleanly registers as a valid logic high anything above 3V.

 **If you're unsure or not confident with electronics, don't take unnecessary risks.
-Either build a more complex WiFi modem with a proper level shifter, or ask someone who knows what they're doing.
-(Or buy one from the net)
+Either build (or buy) a more complex WiFi modem with a proper level shifter, or ask someone who knows what they're doing.**

-It's not worth the stress or frying a perfectly working C64.**
+**It's not worth the stress or frying a perfectly working C64.**

+⚠️ Warning: Do not connect both the C64 5V and USB power at the same time.
+Use one power source only!
+Otherwise you risk damaging your C64, USB adapter, or Wemos.

+According to the C64 user port specification, it can provide a maximum of 100 mA on the 5V line.
+The Wemos D1 mini typically draws around 70-80 mA on average, so it's within safe limits under normal operation.
+You can find measurements [here](https://salvatorelab.com/2023/01/wemos-d1-mini-deep-sleep-current-draw/#:~:text=When%20active%20and%20connected%20to,right%20numbers%20on%20the%20screenshot.&text=During%20deep%20sleep%20the%20current%20is%209.05mA.).